liza1212/Discrypt/README.md

 Go to the following [link](https://drive.google.com/drive/folders/1-eHVGqaTMAXLzYNiCzo_OaQ22rBrjlog?usp=sharing) to get the finetuned checkpoints.

-Generate your Bot API key if you want to build your own bot through the instructions in [Discord Developer Docs](https://discord.com/developers/docs/intro).
+Generate your Bot Token ID if you want to build your own bot through the instructions in [Discord Developer Docs](https://discord.com/developers/docs/intro).

 Put the API key in a .env file.